HomeVertebratesBeaked Whale

 Ziphiidae

-Beaked whales represent a group of deep-diving cetaceans that comprise the family Ziphiidae within the parvorder Odontoceti, which constitutes all toothed whales.
+Beaked whales represent a group of deep-diving cetaceans that comprise the family Ziphiidae within Odontoceti, a parvorder constituting all toothed whales.
 They are distinguished by their extended, beak-like snouts, resembling dolphins.
 Most species have one or two pairs of tusk-like teeth that are found only in the males.

 These marine mammals inhabit oceans across the globe, mostly preferring deep offshore waters.
 Well-adapted for extreme diving, they have collapsible lungs and a high capacity for storing oxygen, which allows them to reach depths of more than 2,000 m.
 Their diet mainly consists of cephalopods, such as squid, along with crustaceans and fish.